ConSol/appserver-images/jetty/5/README.md

 This image will enable a Jolokia agent during startup which can be reached by default within the container at port 8778.

-The environment variable `$JOLOKIA_DISABLE` can be set to any value so that agent won't be started.
+The environment variable `$JOLOKIA_OFF` can be set so that the agent won't start.

 More information about can be found in the description of jolokia/java-jolokia:7 [jolokia/java-jolokia:7](https://registry.hub.docker.com/u/jolokia/java-jolokia:7)